-Pend D'Oreille Recreation Area
+Pend d'Oreille Recreation Area

-BC Hydro's Pend d'Oreille Reservoir serves not only as a source of hydroelectric power, but also as an attractive recreation area for the public.
+Our Pend d'Oreille Reservoir serves not only as a source of hydroelectric power, but also as an attractive recreation area for the public.

 Recreational opportunities include camping, picnicking, swimming, boating, canoeing, wildlife viewing and fishing.

-Buckley Campground
+Buckley campground

 • Designated wheelchair accessible campsites and pit toilets